CMC-unit/PyGPLA/docs/quickstart.md

+ (quickstart)=
 # Quickstart

-This page shows the smallest end-to-end GPLA run in PyGPLA:
+This page gets you from zero to a first GPLA result in a few minutes.

-1. create (or load) spike trains and an **analytic** LFP signal
-2. run `{py:func}`pygpla.api.gpla``
-3. inspect the gPLV and the spike/LFP vectors
+You will:

+- verify the installation
+- run GPLA on a small synthetic dataset
+- learn the expected input shapes
+- (optionally) add a significance test

-If you want a full “publication-style” reproduction with transient models and multi-panel plots, see `docs/tutorials.md`.
+If you want the full Figure 2-style reproduction with transient models and multi-panel plots, see :doc:`tutorials`.

 ## Install